kriansa/fuel-less/README.md

 ## Installing

+Simply add the following to your composer.json require block:

+	'leafo/lessphp'

 Clone from Github.
 Put it on `'packages_dir/less'` dir in and add to your app/config/config.php.

 	git clone --recursive git://github.com/kriansa/fuel-less.git